diana-moreno/calculator/README.md

 - If the expression is malformed, shows a message.
 - If the expression is too long, the font size is reduced to fit in display.
 - It has been configurated for many sizes of screen and dispositives.
-- Has intuitive colors when operating to be more easily to use
+- Has intuitive colors when operating to be more easily to use.
 - Works properly both with keyboard and mouse.

 **Setup**